omgnetwork/omgnetwork.github.io/docs/standard-exits.md

 3. Start the standard exit.

 ## Checking the Exit Queue
 Exits are processed in queues.
 Before starting a standard exit, the exit queue for that token must exist.
-Calls are made directly to the `Plasma Framework Contract` to get this information.
+Calls are made directly to the `Plasma Framework` contract to get this information.

 ```js
 async function checkForExitQueue (tokenAddress) {